Asymptotic convergence of restarted Anderson acceleration for certain normal linear systems: Convergence notions, and differentiability of residual propagator

-To characterize the convergence of this iteration we first need to quantify what we mean by convergence.
-Here we consider root-convergence of the residuals; see \cite[Section 9.2]{Ortega2000}. \begin{definition}[\ptxt{r-linear convergence factor}] Consider an iterative method producing the sequence of residual vectors $\{ \bm{r}_k \} \subset \mathbb{R}^n $ converging to zero.
+To characterize the convergence of \eqref{eq:rAA1-iter} we must quantify what we mean by convergence.
+Here we consider root-convergence of the residuals; see \cite[Section 9.2]{Ortega2000}. \begin{definition}[Root convergence] Consider an iterative method producing the sequence of residual vectors $\{ \bm{r}_k \} \subset \mathbb{R}^n $ converging to zero.
 Then the number

 is the root-convergence factor of the method.
-If $\rho( \bm{r}_0 ) \in (0, 1)$, we say that the method converges r-linearly with r-linear convergence factor $\rho( \bm{r}_0 )$.
+If $\varrho( \bm{r}_0 ) \in (0, 1)$, we say that the method converges r-linearly with r-linear convergence factor $\varrho( \bm{r}_0 )$.
 We call

-the worst-case root-convergence factor of the method. \end{definition} Since \eqref{eq:PI-iter-res} is a stationary linear iteration with iteration function $M$, we simply have that its worst-case r-linear convergence factor is

-We note that for \eqref{eq:PI-iter-res} the initial-residual-specific convergence factor $\rho( \bm{r}_0 )$ depends on the initial residual $\bm{r}_0$ only when $\bm{r}_0$ is parallel to an eigenvector of $M$, and otherwise it does not.